Cadillac Escala: Powertrain

 The Escala is powered by a Cadillac-exclusive 4.2-liter twin-turbocharged dual overhead camshaft V8 engine generating 500 horsepower, which is due to be introduced as a more powerful engine option in the CT6.
 The engine uses General Motors' new Active Fuel Management cylinder deactivation system, allowing the engine to run on four cylinders for better fuel efficiency.
 The car shares the mixed-material rear-wheel-drive Omega platform with the CT6, although enlarged by 4.7 inches, giving the car an extra 6.5 inches in overall length when compared to the latter.

+Cancelled Cadillac CT8

+The Cadillac CT8, a flagship sedan larger than the CT6 was cancelled by GM.
+GM patent filings indicate a possible coupe version of the CT8.

 Media

 The Escala was featured in a Cadillac advertisement as a symbol of what Cadillac's future will look like.